rhasenack/rhasenack/README.md

 ## About me
 By formation, I'm a Mechanical Engineer, who has worked in research, numerical simulation, and manufacturing engineering.
-Since graduation, the career has shifted towards IT consulting, working with Siemens Preactor/Opcenter at NEO, implementing and giving software support to many industries across Brazil.
+Since graduation, my career has shifted towards IT consulting, working with Siemens Preactor/Opcenter, implementing and giving software support to many industries across Brazil.
 More recently, I attended a web development bootcamp, with the goal of fully transitioning my career to become a developer.

 ## Technologies